-2. If $\overline{CE}$ goes high within 30 ns after the rising edge of the last $\overline{RE}$ , R/B will not return to VOI.
+2. If \overline{CE} goes high within 30 ns after the rising edge of the last \overline{RE} , R/B will not return to V01.

-3. The time to Ready depends on the value of the pull-up resistor tied to $R/\overline{B}$ pin.
+3. The time to Ready depends on the value of the pull-up resistor tied to R/\overline{B} pin.

-4. To break the sequential read cycle, $\overline{CE}$ must be held high for longer than $t{CEH}$ .
+4. To break the sequential read cycle, \overline{CE} must be held high for longer than t{CEH} .

 TABLE 12.
-69F1608 VALID BLOCKS 1,2
+29F0408 VALID BLOCK 1,2

-Parameter Symbol Min Түр Мах Unit Valid Block Number N VB 502 508 512 Blocks
+Parameter Symbol Min Түр Мах Unit Valid Block Number N {VB} 502 508 512 Blocks

-1. The device may include invalid blocks.
+1. The device may include valid blocks.
 Invalid blocks are defined as blocks that contain one or more bad bits.
 Do not try to access these invalid blocks for program and erase.
-During its life time of 10 years and/or 1 million program/erase cycles, the minimum number of valid blocks are guaranteed though its initial number could be reduced.
+During its lifetime of 10 years and/or 1 million program/erase cycles, the minimum number of valid blocks are guaranteed though its initial number could be reduced.
+(Refer to following technical note)